Sometimes mothers can be overprotective.

 “I’m okay.
 Where’s Mom?”

 “She went to Costco.
-Grocery shopping.
+Grocery shopping for dinner.
 She should be home in about an hour.
 She said we’d wait until Dad gets home so you tell them both what happened.”

 “She took him with her.
 I think he’ll be getting one of Mom’s third-degree interrogations on the trip to the store and back.
 About what happened to you.”